Michigan / Jackson County

 What is the weather like in Jackson, MI year-round?

-Jackson experiences all four seasons, with cold winters dropping to lows around 17°F and warm summers reaching highs of 83°F. The area receives about 33 inches of rainfall annually and enjoys sunshine roughly 46% of the year, offering a classic Midwestern climate.
-Residents can expect vibrant autumns and pleasant springs, making outdoor activities enjoyable for much of the year.
+Jackson experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 17°F. The area receives about 33 inches of rainfall annually and enjoys sunshine on 46% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter